MohamedKaraga/labs/Labs-kafka-MICHELIN.md

        }
      ```

-   * Add the Avro Maven plugin to your `pom.xml` to generate Java classes from the Avro schema
+   * Add the Avro Maven plugin to your producer and consumer `pom.xml` to generate Java classes from the Avro schema

      ```xml
      <build>